 for writing and producing music will be introduced, including

 Texts: There are no required texts, but for the student who wishes to have hard copy references to supplement the course lectures and demos, the following texts are optional and on order at the bookstore:

 Modern Recording Techniques, Huber Focal Press ISBN: 0240804562

 Producing Music using Digital Performer by Newhouse, Berklee Press; ISBN: 0876390564

-Additional requirements: Students may wish to purchase a zip disk or USB flash memory device later in the term to save their projects to.
-A notebook or laptop will assist in note taking.
+Additional requirements: Students may wish to purchase a zip disk or USB volatile memory device later in the term to save their projects to.
+A notebook or laptop will assist in notetaking.
 Please bring a writing instrument and paper to class.
 Students will be asked to supply their email address.
 Assignments will be submitted by email or on paper.

 Course Organization: The course will meet Monday-Friday for fifty minutes

 involving sound, recording, and technology will be given as appropriate with an

 emphasis on practical use.
 Students will be expected to participate in

 discussions and may volunteer to perform as part of the class demos.
 Quizes will be given at least once a week and